data-dart/bookend/README.md

 # bookend

 bookend is a classifier for text data.
-We are building a machine learning model to identify the author of a work given only a selection of text.
-As the project progresses, we will provide further information.
+We have built a machine learning model to identify the author of a work given only a selection of text.
+We are continually adding to the model and improving it, so make sure to check back for updates!

+If you would like to try out our classifier for yourself, visit [our live app](http://bookend-data-dart.herokuapp.com/).
+Enter your own text, and see if we can get it right!

 This project is part of The Erdos Institute's  [data science boot camp](https://www.erdosinstitute.org/code).
 Data sources include [Project Gutenberg](https://www.gutenberg.org/).